seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Younger than she are happy mothers made.

 **CAPULET**
-And too soon marr’d are those so early made.
+And too soon marr'd are those so early made.
-The earth hath swallow’d all my hopes but she,
+The earth hath swallow'd all my hopes but she,
 She is the hopeful lady of my earth:
 But woo her, gentle Paris, get her heart,
 My will to her consent is but a part;
 An she agree, within her scope of choice
 Lies my consent and fair according voice.
-This night I hold an old accustom’d feast,
+This night I hold an old accustom'd feast,
 Whereto I have invited many a guest,
 Such as I love; and you, among the store,
 One more, most welcome, makes my number more.
 At my poor house look to behold this night
 Earth-treading stars that make dark heaven light:
 Such comfort as do lusty young men feel
-When well-apparell’d April on the heel
+When well-apparell'd April on the heel
 Of limping winter treads, even such delight
 Among fresh female buds shall you this night
 Inherit at my house; hear all, all see,